Jeffrey Epstein’s Autopsy Suggests He Died From ‘Homicidal Strangulation’, Not Suicide, Says Doctor

-As Fox News reports, Dr. Baden, former a medical examiner in New York City, reviewed the autopsy results of the disgraced financier, and found that the injuries Epstein suffered don’t fit the narrative of a jailhouse suicide.
+As FOX News reports, Dr. Baden, formerly a medical examiner in New York City, reviewed the autopsy results of the disgraced financier, and found that the injuries Epstein suffered don’t fit the narrative of a jailhouse suicide.
 Specifically, Baden says that Epstein had suffered two fractures on the left and right sides of his larynx, as well as a fracture on the left hyoid bone above the Adam’s apple.

 “Those three fractures are extremely unusual in suicidal hangings and could occur much more commonly in homicidal strangulation,” says Baden.